kurtjacob22/1stYrComSci-Activities/readme.txt

-1st year activities in PLM using C and C++
+1st year activities in PLM using C C++ and python